I. General Regulations

-If a workshop is cancelled four weeks or more before the agreed date, 50% of the total price will be charged.
-If a workshop is cancelled two weeks or more before the agreed date, 100% of the total price will be charged.
-Costs for travel booked in vain (train, flight, hotel) are to be reimbursed based on valid proof, even if the cancellation is made earlier than two weeks before the agreed date.
+If a workshop is cancelled less than 28 days before the agreed date, 50% of the total price will be charged.
+If a workshop is cancelled less than 14 days before the agreed date, 100% of the total price will be charged.
+Costs for travel booked in vain (train, flight, hotel) are to be reimbursed based on valid proof, even if the cancellation is made earlier than 28 days before the agreed date.

 3. Travel Expenses

 Travel expenses are all additional expenses directly resulting from a trip agreed with the customer.
 This includes travel and accommodation expenses and proven or credibly claimed additional expenses.

 Travel expenses are calculated as follows: flight costs (economy class), train costs (2nd class), rental car / cab costs, overnight stays and other expenses are calculated based on receipts.